anyav77/e15/independent-study/README.md

 It seems like the package relies on one local file for streaming.
 It doesn't select the file based on the bandwidth or a browser.
 Therefore, its ability to adapt to different browsers and internet speeds is limited.
 It may be possible to extend its capacity through integration with a video player, such as JW Player.

-Laravel-video also require integration with a video player to meet accessibility standards.
+Laravel-video also requires integration with a video player to meet accessibility standards.

 # Summary and Next Steps

-FFmedia is an open source technology for video compression, which has a variety of Laravel packages.
+FFmedia is an open-source technology for video compression, which has a variety of Laravel packages.
 It offers downloadable code that requires a hosting account.
 FFmedia is similar to [Amazon Video on Demand](https://aws.amazon.com/solutions/implementations/video-on-demand-on-aws/).

 AWS offers cutting edge video hosting technology at a reasonable cost, and it can be customized by region and the website needs.

 Laravel can be installed on Amazon EC2.
-[andrelohmann-silverstripe]<https://packagist.org/packages/andrelohmann-silverstripe/aws_video> package may offer a streaming solutions for Laravel on EC2, but it remains to be tested.
+[andrelohmann-silverstripe]<https://packagist.org/packages/andrelohmann-silverstripe/aws_video> package may offer a streaming solution for Laravel on EC2, but it needs testing.
-There is a post that descrives the [Amazon S3 streaming issue](https://stackoverflow.com/questions/46363623/laravel-s3-retreiving-a-video-to-stream).
+There is a post that describes the [Amazon S3 streaming issue](https://stackoverflow.com/questions/46363623/laravel-s3-retreiving-a-video-to-stream).
 It is not clear if the issue is related to a native Laravel code, or an external package.
 The developer is using S3 bucket, but there are no references to Elastic Transcoder and CloudFront.
 Would they help to address this issue?

-There are a number of additional questions remain in my research:
+There are a number of remaining questions:
 * What caused the error with aws_video installation?
 * Will aws_video package work on Laravel installed on AWS?
 * Will laravel-video allow to stream the files from AWS? or is it limited to local files?